Board of Ed keeps masking in place as cases surge in school system

 WATAUGA — The Watauga County Board of Education voted to keep its mask mandate for students, teachers and staff as cases are surging in the school system.

 The first week back from break saw 92 positive COVID-19 cases among students and 17 among Watauga County Schools staff.
 For the week of Jan.
-10, the school system has seen 97 cases among students and 25 cases among staff as of Jan.
-13.
+10, the school system saw 166 cases among students and 38 cases among staff.

 “Having to temporarily close a school due to inadequate staffing is a huge concern,” WCS Superintendent Scott Elliott said.
 “This week, we have seen increased cases in our support staff members such as teacher assistants, bus drivers and custodians.
 Everyone is pitching in to cover classes and drive busses and anything it takes to keep schools open, but we are stretched very thin right now.
 The weather forecast might be a blessing in disguise to help our staff and students recover and get past their isolation periods.”

-Elliott said the school system suspects that up to nine of the student cases were within school transmission, which is relatively low compared to the number of positives.
+Elliott said the school system suspects eight of the student cases were due to in school transmission, which is relatively low compared to the number of positives.
+Four staff cases were due to secondary transmission at school.

 “By following the state quarantine rules, we would have many more students and staff members out if we were not requiring masks at this time,” Elliott said.